loganwedwards/blog/content/post/2015-01-24-how-to-auto-mount-a-network-share-drobo-5n-on-ubuntu.md

 This opens the file for editing.
 Follow this pattern to get the server setup:

 ```
-//server.local /mnt/shares/server cifs username=mickey,password=mouse,iocharset=utf8,sec=ntlm 0 0
+$ //server.local/directory /mnt/shares/server cifs username=user,password=pass,iocharset=utf8,sec=ntlm 0 0
 ```

-Of course, replace the username and password with whatever you are using.Some shares won&#8217;t require them, so they can be omitted.
+Of course, replace the server, username and password with whatever you are using.
+Some shares won&#8217;t require them, so they can be omitted.
 Look [here][2] for further detail.
 Also, some servers may prefer NFS, NTFS or SMB, so read up on their native file system.
+The `sec=ntlm` bit specifies the security protocol for the passwords, though some users reported this option ensuring that the mount does not happen until networking is ready.

+### UPDATE
+I went through this process a second time with my hardware and kept getting a `mount.cifs(8)` error.
+I read through the documentation thinking the API changed, but eventually found out through `dmesg` logs that I had in invalided `devname` (or host server name).
+I was trying to mount the root of the drive, but that was a networking faux pas for my setup.
+Instead, I had to mount a top-level directory.

-now, to mount the share type:
+Now, to mount the share type:

 ```
 $ sudo mount -a